- Check your speaker and headphone connections for loose cables or the wrong jack.

 (And remember that your speakers probably won't work when headphones are plugged in)

 The headphone device might be disabled and hidden in Playback devices.
+If the issue persists, follow the steps below.

 - Open Start > Setting > Devices